Gonpachiro-Kun/Web-Development-Course/README.md

 # Web Development

-This Repository contains all the projects and practice exercises that are there in the course ['The Complete 2023 Web Development Bootcamp'](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Angela Yu
+This Repository contains all the projects and coding exercises that are there in the course ['The Complete 2023 Web Development Bootcamp'](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Angela Yu

 Go to ➡️: [Section 2 - Introduction to HTML](./Section_2/)<br />
 Go to ➡️: [Section 3 - Intermediate HTML](./Section_3/)<br />